viamrobotics/docs/docs/components/encoder/_index.md

 ### Micro-RDK

-If you are using the micro-RDK, navigate to [micro-RDK Encoder](/micro-rdk/encoder/) for supported model information.
+If you are using the micro-RDK, navigate to [Micro-RDK Encoder](/micro-rdk/encoder/) for supported model information.

 ## Control your encoder with Viam's client SDK libraries